Thermodynamics of massless particles in curved spacetime: Introduction

-In order to overcome this situation and provide a toy model for additional studies regarding cosmology, this work is aimed at exploring the behavior of massless modes in curved spacetime, i.e., we investigate the impact of the scale factor $C(\eta)$ of the Friedmann-Robertson-Walker metric in the Einstein-aether approach to study the thermal aspects of photon-like particles based on the procedure used by Amelino-Camelia \cite{amelino2001testable}.
+In order to overcome this situation and provide a toy model for additional studies regarding cosmology, this work is aimed at exploring the behavior of massless modes in curved spacetime, i.e., we investigate the impact of the scale factor $C(\eta)$ of the Friedmann--Robertson--Walker metric in the Einstein--aether approach to study the thermal aspects of photon--like particles based on the procedure used by Amelino--Camelia \cite{amelino2001testable}.
 For accomplishing it, we regard the canonical ensemble formalism to proceed forward with our calculations concerning the thermodynamic functions.
 In order to provide a concise investigation, we separate our study in tree distinct cases: $s=0,p=0$; $s=1,p=1$; $s=2,p=1$.
 The first case, the results are carried out in a \textit{numerical} manner; nevertheless, for the latter two ones, all results are accomplished \textit{analytically} exhibiting an explicit dependence of the scale factor $C(\eta)$ and the Riemann zeta function $\xi(s)$.
 More so, three different regimes of temperature of the universe are also considered in our calculations, i.e., the inflationary era ($T=10^{13}$ GeV), the electroweak epoch ($T=10^{3}$ GeV) and the cosmic microwave background ($T=10^{-13}$ GeV).